Skip to content

 Loss & Training

-The method is entirely training-free.
-No training or fine-tuning is involved.
-Off-the-shelf CLIP (ViT-B/16 or ViT-L/14) and Stable Diffusion v2 weights are used.
-Inference is performed in 16-bit floating point precision on whole images without sliding windows.
+Completely training-free method.
+It involves no training or fine-tuning.
+Off-the-shelf weights for CLIP (ViT-B/16 or ViT-L/14) and Stable Diffusion v2 are used.
+Inference is performed with 16-bit floating-point precision, and full-image inference requires no sliding windows.

 Key Experimental Results